 Alcohol consumption is widely known for its ability to cause various health issues, but did you know that it can also increase your risk of gum disease?
 In this article, we’ll explore the link between alcohol and gum disease, and how it can affect your overall oral health.
 We’ll also look at some of the ways you can reduce your risk of developing gum disease if you are a regular or heavy drinker.

-Can Alcohol Cause Gum Disease?
+- Can Alcohol Consumption Increase the Risk of Gum Disease?

 Can Alcohol Consumption Increase the Risk of Gum Disease?